Armenian Americans: Military

+The highest ranking Armenian American to serve in the United States Army is Major General Stephen J. Maranian of Natick, Massachusetts, who served between 1988 and 2023.
+Maj.
+Gen. Maranian is a veteran of the wars in Iraq and Afghanistan and served as the Commandant of the United States Field Artillery School, Commandant of the United States Army War College and later as the Commanding General of the 56th Artillery Command.

-Several major figures in the Armenian national liberation movement of the early 20th century lived and/or died in the US.
-Among them were Andranik Ozanian, a military commander who is considered a national hero among Armenians, who lived in Fresno, California from 1922 and died in California in 1927.
-Another notable military commander, Garegin Nzhdeh, lived in Boston, Massachusetts from 1933 to 1937, where he founded the Armenian Youth Federation.
+Several major figures in the Armenian national liberation movement of the early 20th century lived and/or died in the United States.
+Among them, were Andranik Ozanian, a military commander who is considered a national hero among Armenians, who lived in Fresno, California, from 1922, and died in California in 1927.
+Another notable military commander, Garegin Nzhdeh, lived in Boston, Massachusetts, from 1933 to 1937, where he founded the Armenian Youth Federation.
 Drastamat Kanayan (Dro), the Defense Minister of Armenia from 1918 to 1919, lived in America after World War II and was shortly arrested for collaborating with the Nazis.
 His funeral ceremony was held in Trinity Church in the City of Boston in 1956.
 Shahan Natalie, a Dashnak activist, organized the Operation Nemesis in the early 1920s, during which numerous Armenian Genocide perpetrators were murdered.
-From 1910 to 1912 he studied at the Boston University and died in Watertown, Massachusetts in 1983.
+From 1910 to 1912 he studied at the Boston University and died in Watertown, Massachusetts, in 1983.

 Sports

-Perhaps the best-known American athlete of Armenian descent is tennis player, former no. 1 Andre Agassi.
+Perhaps the best-known American athlete of Armenian descent is tennis player, former no. 1, Andre Agassi.
 Armenian-born chess players Tatev Abrahamyan and Varuzhan Akobian have represented the US in Chess Olympiad.
-The first ever Armenian Olympic medalist, Hal Haig Prieste, won a bronze medal diving in 1920 Antwerp Games.
+The first ever Armenian Olympic medalist, Hal Haig Prieste, won a bronze medal diving in the 1920 Antwerp Games.
 The US women's national water polo team won 2010 World Cup and 2012 Olympics under the coaching of Adam Krikorian.
 Zach Bogosian is the first NHL player of Armenian descent.
-Coach Jerry Tarkanian built the University of Nevada, Las Vegas (UNLV) into a "national powerhouse in college basketball" and was included in the Basketball Hall of Fame in 2013.
+Coach Jerry Tarkanian built the University of Nevada, Las Vegas (UNLV), into a "national powerhouse in college basketball" and was included in the Basketball Hall of Fame in 2013.
+Katlyn Chookagian is an MMA fighter of Armenian descent, she has the most fights in the UFC Women's Flyweight division and fought for the championship at UFC 247.
 Former WWE and ROH World Heavyweight Champion, Seth Rollins, is of Armenian descent on his father's side.
 Major league pitchers Steve Bedrosian and his son, Cam Bedrosian, are of Armenian descent.